patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

 files directly with each other, without involving an administrator.
 This saves time and effort for everyone.
 After all, sharing is caring.

-When a user shares a file, that user grants some of their permissions for that file to the receiving user.
-The user sharing the file must grant at least the View permission.
-The users must also be part of the same instance, but don't have to be members of the same site.
+When you share a file, you grant some of your own permissions for that file to the receiving user.
+There are, however, some important restrictions on this:

-When a user shares a file (the sharing user), that user selects from and grants their own permissions for that file to the receiving user.
-The sharing user must grant at least View permission, and can't grant any permissions they don't have.
+-   You can only grant View, Comment, or Update permissions, even if you have additional permissions on the file.
+For example, you can't grant Delete permission even if you have that permission on the file.
+-   You can only grant the permissions you have on the file.
+For example, you can't grant Update permission if you only have View and Comment permissions on the file.
+-   You must grant at least View permission.

-The users must also be part of the same instance, but don't have to be members of the same site.
+Also note that the receiving user must be part of the same instance, but doesn't have to be a member of the same site.

 ## Sharing Files in Documents and Media [](id=sharing-files-in-documents-and-media)